U.N. Security Council split over children and armed conflict

 "The sphere of activities of (the special envoy) does not cover all issues of protecting children in armed conflict, but only those situations that are on U.N.
 Security Council's agenda," said Russia's Deputy U.N.
 Ambassador Sergey Karev.

-A report by Ban to the Security Council on children and armed conflict, based on the work of his envoy, covers conflicts in 23 countries.
-Of these, 16 are on the council agenda and seven are not - Colombia, India, Pakistan, the Philippines, Sri Lanka and the southern border provinces of Thailand and Yemen.
+A report by Ban to the Security Council on children and armed conflict, based on the work of his envoy, covers conflicts in 23 countries, of which 16 are on the council agenda and seven are not - Colombia, India, Pakistan, the Philippines, Sri Lanka, the southern border provinces of Thailand and Yemen.

 "The mandate of the Security Council resolution cannot be wilfully interpreted to equalize the incidents of terrorist attacks in Pakistan to armed conflict," China's U.N.
 Ambassador Li Baodong told the council.